+- a.
+External Examination related duties

+- b.
+Invited Talks and conference presentations

-- c) Editorship of academic journals or publication of solicited articles
+- c.
+Editorship of academic journals or publication of solicited articles

-- d) Royalties
+- d.
+Royalties

-- e) Professional arts performances
+- e.
+Professional arts performances

-- f) Charitable services
+- f.
+Charitable services

-- g) Any other as decided by the governing council of the college
+- g.
+Any other as decided by the governing council of the college